aleshevdenis/128iid/tasks/connectors/armis/readme.md

 ## Armis - Kenna Mapping Information

 Please go through [data mapping document](kenna-armis-mapping.pdf) to understand which fields gets synced through this connector.

-## Support

-In case of any queries, please rforeach out to support@armis.com.